wp-plugins/portfolio-gallery/readme.txt

 Description

 Show Description.
-Choose whether to display the description of the portfolio or not.
+Choose whether to display the description of the portfolio gallery or not.

 Description Font Size.
 Determine the description font size in pixels.